aadams1605/aadams1605/README.md

 - Currently consolidating my skills in both Ruby and Javascript, so that I can become more confident in my full stack abilities.

-- Going forward, I want to look more closely at the MERN stack and potentially Python at some point too.
+- Open to learning new tools and technologies - whether the MERN stack or Python or something else.

 <p align="left">
 </p>